LeaVerou/htest/docs/define/js/README.md

 It is optional, but recommended, as it makes it easier to identify the test in the results.
 If not provided, it defaults to the first argument passed to `run`, if any.

-`name` can also be a function, which accepts the same arguments as `run()` and returns the default name a string.
+`name` can also be a function, which accepts the same arguments as `run()` and returns the default name as a string.
 In that case, it will inherit down to descendants.

 `description` is an optional longer description of the test or group of tests.